The question on every game designer’s mind is the same:

 One of the best examples is Super Mario 64, a game that will always be fun to play thanks to its excellent controls that give you complete control over Mario’s moveset.

-Although every game designer knows that nailing down the gameplay is more important than good visuals, that doesn’t mean how the game looks isn’t important.
+Although every game designer knows that nailing down the gameplay is more important than good visuals, that doesn’t mean how the game looks aren’t important.

 The Legend of Zelda: The Wind Waker is a great example since it boasts gorgeous visuals that make its vibrant ocean world unlike any other.